ros2-gbp/rmf_demos-release/README.md

 # rmf_demos

-This package provides launch files and shell scripts demonstrating how to build and start systems using RMF.
+This package provides common launch files and shell scripts demonstrating how to build and start systems using RMF.

 ## Quality Declaration